Parents claim teacher was seen naked on video call with students

 “You are a role model, a teacher, so you should not put yourself in certain situations,” Wright said.
 “I mean why would you come in your room or any part of your house with your laptop or whatever open knowing you have a bunch of kids on Zoom.
 How could you make that mistake?
 If you’re making a mistake like that, you don’t need that type of job.”

-WSFA also reached out to MPD to find out if they are investigating, and we’re currently waiting to hear back.
+WSFA also reached out to MPD to find out if they are investigating.
+A spokesperson referred questions to MPS.

 Copyright 2021 WSFA 12 News.
 All rights reserved.